 Read what our students have to say, meet our professors, and discover the possibilities besides your studies.

-Read more about the experiences of Pim and other students below.
+Read about the experiences of other students below.

 'After finishing my master Preventive Youthcare and Child rearing at the University of Amsterdam, I wanted to acquire more knowledge, experience and skills before starting the working life.
 I chose to study Youth at Risk because I was curious as to why certain risk factors can have far reaching consequences for one individual, while the other comes out alright.